abelmaniquis/react-trello-style/README.md

     return <button onClick={props.onClick}>{props.text}</button>;               //onClick handler is set to be equal to props.onClick
 };                                                                              //If the component is given a prop called onClick, then that will be called when the function is clicked

-var Surprise = React.createClass({                                              //Surprise component: When the button is rendered,Surprise passesthis.onButtonClick as the OnClick prop
+var Surprise = React.createClass({                                              //Surprise component: When the button is rendered,Surprise passes this.onButtonClick as the OnClick prop
     getInitialState: function() {                                               //When the button is clicked, the onButtonClicked method of Surprise will be called.
         return {
             clicked: false